maram-ra/holbertonschool-simple_shell/README.md

   <br/> <img src="https://media4.giphy.com/media/v1.Y2lkPTc5MGI3NjExeHY4dDgydXRyaGF3bHc1M3p2bHlwN21lN29xMXhoZ3BqZjg5NWk1NiZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9cw/5u20uyKnhNnZXmV2qg/giphy.gif" width="300">
 </div>

-## Description
+## 🏝️ Description

 This shell was created by Maram and Hessah as a project at Holberton School.
-It is a simple UNIX command-line interpreter written in C.

-The shell accepts commands from the user via the command line interface (CLI),
-supports both interactive and non-interactive modes, and executes standard system commands.
+This project implements a simple UNIX command-line interpreter (shell).
+It executes commands, handles built-in commands (`exit`, `env`), and works with the environment variables.
+It supports both interactive and non-interactive modes, and executes standard system commands.

 ---

-## Features
+## 🏝️ Features

 - Display a prompt and wait for the user to type a command
 - Handle simple commands with arguments (e.g. `ls -l /tmp`)